 Your trip begins in Tung Chung, the town right across from Hong Kong International Airport.
 You can get to Tung Chung by MTR or bus, and then follow the signs to the Tung Chung Cable Car Terminal.

-There are three cabins to choose from—the Standard Cabin, the Crystal Cabin which has a glass floor, and a Private Cabin, a sort of VIP service which lets you skip the line and go straight into your own cabin which you won’t have to share with other passengers.
-It’s also possible to book all of these various tickets book all of these various tickets online.
+There are three cabins to choose from—the Standard Cabin, the Crystal Cabin which has a glass floor, and a Private Cabin, a sort of VIP service which lets you skip the line and get your own cabin which you won’t have to share with strangers.
+Buy your tickets online.

-Regardless of which you choose, it’s an incredible 25-minute trip across the green waters of Tung Chung Bay, with great views of the airport, wetlands, waterfalls, the virgin forests of the Lantau North Country Park, and finally at the top, the Big Buddha.
+The cable car takes you on an incredible 25-minute trip across the green waters of Tung Chung Bay, with great views of the airport, wetlands, waterfalls, the virgin forests of the Lantau North Country Park, and finally at the top, the Big Buddha.

-The cable car arrives up at the Ngong Ping Station, and as you exit you walk through Ngong Ping Village, designed with traditional Chinese architecture, and a number of restaurants, cafes and souvenir shops.
+The cable car terminal is Ngong Ping Station.
+As you exit, you can walk through Ngong Ping Village, built with traditional Chinese architecture.
+There are also a number of restaurants, cafes and souvenir shops.
 Follow the path through the Ngong Ping Piazza, which is lined with Buddhist statues, and a beautiful white ornamental gate.
 The Piazza leads you to the star of the show—the Big Buddha—as well as the impressive Po Lin Monastery.

-The cable car gets very, very busy on weekends, so book online (with a discount!) in advance to avoid the queues, and try to get there before opening time, which is 10am on weekdays, and 9am on weekends.
+The cable car gets very, very busy on weekends, so book online in advance to avoid the queues.
+Also, try to get there before opening time, which is 10am on weekdays, and 9am on weekends.

-Alternatively, you could go closer to closing time when the crowds are less dense, ride the cable car up, and then take New Lantau Bus #23 back down to Tung Chung if the cable car is closed by the time you want to leave.
+Alternatively, you could go closer to closing time when the crowds are less intense.
+Ride the cable car up, then take New Lantau Bus #23 back down to Tung Chung if the cable car is closed by the time you want to leave.

 (By the way, if you were wondering all this time how to pronounce ‘Ngong’, the first ‘g’ is almost silent, so it sounds more like ‘Nong Ping’, rather than ‘nuh-gong’.)